 There are a lot of misconceptions about the role design plays in business.
 Most people think of it as picking out trendy fonts and cool colors and pushing buttons around in the Adobe Creative Suite.
 In actuality, design is a business tool — it either helps you make money or it has failed its job — and professional designers who approach their craft in this way are much more than decorators, they’re business problem solvers.

-But let’s talk about branding.
-Because while I’m sympathetic to the plight of the startup business hustler — if your design is misaligned with your brand promise; if it’s treated as an afterthought (or if you think it’s not important and so you just do “whatever”) — it has the power to devalue your offer in the mind of the customer and undermine your credibility.
+If your design is misaligned with your brand promise– if it’s treated as an afterthought (or if you think it’s not important and so you just do “whatever”) — it has the power to devalue your offer in the mind of the customer and undermine your credibility.

 And that means it can cost your business in real ways.